platformsh/platformsh-docs/docs/src/dedication/overview/onboarding.md

 sidebarTitle: "Onboarding"
 toc: false
 description: |
-  On-Boarding a new Dedicated client is a three phase process that begins the moment your contract is closed with your sales representative.
+  On-Boarding a new Dedication client is a three phase process that begins the moment your contract is closed with your sales representative.
 ---

 {{< description >}}